The Significance of the Repo Market

-Note that repurchasing agreements typically operate on an overnight basis – that it the repurchase of the securities occurs the following morning of when the securities were first sold.
+Note that repurchasing agreements typically operate on an overnight basis – that the repurchase of the securities occurs the following morning of when the securities were first sold.
 Repurchasing agreements can also include longer than overnight periods.
-These types of repos are called ‘term repos.
-Repos without a pre‑defined maturity date are called ‘open repurchase agreements.
+These types of repos are called ‘term' repos.
+Repos without a pre‑defined maturity date are called ‘open repurchase agreements'.

 Note that a repurchasing agreement (or ‘repo’) is when a party sells the security and agrees to repurchase it in the future, whereas a reverse repurchasing agreement (or ‘reverse repo’) is the party on the other end of the transaction, that is they are buying the security and agreeing to sell the security into the future.

 The interest rate is the percentage price difference between what the seller sold the security for and how much the seller sold the security back for.

 In the Australian context, these reserves are called exchange settlement balances.
 For information about reserve requirements established by the NYFR in the American context, see the following link: https://www.newyorkfed.org/aboutthefed/whatwedo.html